Thailand

 Shoulder Massage

 Sometimes I am so grateful for things that happen 'Only in Thailand'.
-It's a crazy country most of the time but on occasions I wouldn't want to be anywhere else.
+It's an insane country most of the time but on occasions I wouldn't want to be anywhere else.

 While visiting Ayuthaya, I had done a walking tour of the temples in the morning and found a great place to eat lunch.
 The food was good and I ate my lunch sitting on the floor resting on one of those triangular cushions that are popular in Thailand.